 June is the beginning of music festival season in the capital, and anyone on a restricted budget will be overjoyed to know that free concerts and shows abound at this time of year.
 Take note of the following dates, and then go revel in everything from jazz to indie rock and hip-hop.

 On June 21st, the Fete de la Musique (shown above) brings in the summer solstice on a festive note.
 This all-night music festival sees dozens of free concerts take over street corners, bars, river quays and enormous Parisian squares– all for free.
 There are a few big-name acts that draw crowds, but my preferred way of enjoying the event is simply roaming the streets at random, taking in a song or two from amateur performers before moving on to hear others.
-This year, highlights will include a free concert featuring traditional Irish folk at the Centre Culturel Irlandais (Irish Cultural Centre) and a performance from the singer-songwriter Melissa Laveaux at the Mona Bismarck American Center.
+This year, highlights will include a free concert from the Paris Orchestra at the entrance to the Louvre Pyramid, a Japanese drumming show on the steps of the Opéra Bastille and a traditional Parisian “guinguette” (music and dance café) pop-up event at Rosa Bonheur in the Buttes-Chaumont Park.
 See a guide to this year’s festivities and highlights here— and don’t hesitate to take full advantage of a Paris overtaken by joyful noise.

 Jazz Concerts at the Parc Florale: